djc5627/CompendiumWeb/docs/Birds/Woodpecker/Red-bellied Woodpecker.md

 ---------------------------------------------------------------
 ## Notes
 Sometimes seen at our bird feeder or large dead tree in neighbor's yard.
-Been a while since we seen him, last seen more often around summer of 2021.
+Been a while since we seen him at our feeder, seen more often around summer of 2021.
+Otherwise, a fairly common woodpecker spotted easily at parks with taller trees.

 Fun fact: Woodpeckers can wrap their tongues around their brain to protect against high-speed pecking.